workBishwa/imBishwa/_posts/2024-12-12-TU-MSc-research-proposal-guidelines.md

 Following document is [**GUIDELINES AND FORMAT FOR RESEARCH PROPOSAL BY TU**.](https://docs.google.com/viewer?url=https://workbishwa.github.io/imBishwa/files/TU_Research_Proposal_Guideline.pdf)

 ---
-[^1]: This simple guidelines for creating research proposal is designed for MSc. students of College of Applied Sciences-Nepal (TU).
+[^1]: This simple guidelines for creating research proposal is designed for MSc. students of College of Applied Sciences-Nepal (TU) Under the Supervision of Bishwa Prakash Puri.